 Yes.
-You may qualify for FEMA disaster assistance even if you have insurance, so don't wait to register with FEMA.
+You may qualify for FEMA disaster assistance even if you have insurance.
 However, you will need to file a claim with your insurance provider and submit the insurance settlement or denial letter to FEMA to determine your eligibility for some forms of assistance.
 By law, FEMA cannot duplicate benefits for losses covered by your insurance.